Skip to main content

 Yes/No

 NOTE: PSYCH course selections above must include at least 15 credits of 400-level courses.
 This does not mean you must take 15 additional credits.
-Typically, students accrue 15 credits by taking a 3 credit capstone, and at least 4 400-level psychology courses.
+Typically, students accrue 15 credits by taking a capstone course and 4 400-level psychology courses.
+It would be sensible, if not explicitly required, that you take the relevant 200-level course before taking the 400-level offering.

 NOTE: It is strongly recommended that students take PSYCH 301W before taking ANY 400-level psychology course.